 One of our favorite provisions was a brand-new custom stove from an H.H.
 Gregg going-out-of business sale.
 We straggled in on the last day of the sale, our current dishwasher having just bit the dust.

 The faithful Jenn Air dishwasher had survived the rivalry of a flashy Fisher-Paykel, whose promising future had ended in an electrical nightmare.
-The Jenn Air demise had been much more sedate, no swearing involved (on either side, I might add).
-Theoretically, though, the temptation for various human imprecations may have arisen since the innocent machine stopped working after one of the kids ground the starter knob in the wrong direction.
+The Jenn Air demise had been much more sedate, no swearing involved (see previous entry).
+Theoretically, though, the temptation for various imprecations may have arisen since the innocent machine stopped working after one of the kids ground the starter knob in the wrong direction.
 It simply stopped working after that.
 Wouldn’t even turn on.

 Hence the trip to H.H.
 Gregg.